yuvalofek/yuvalofek/README.md

 * **[Financial Signal Processing (course)](https://github.com/yuvalofek/Financial-Signal-Processing) (Time-Series Analysis, Monte Carlo Simulations, Stochastic Differential Equations)** - A collection of projects dealing with finance and simulating financial data using a lot of really cool signal processing techniques.

-### Current Work:
-* Finishing up my master's thesis so I can graduate in December!

 ### Other Work I Have Done:
 * **[Wrote or interacted with code every day of October 2021](https://github.com/yuvalofek/30DaysOfCode)**